airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 Is the integration a REST API?
 In doubt, look for the word “REST” in the documentation.

-Rook at the shape of the resource path.
+Look at the shape of the resource path.

 Taking the [Congress API](https://api.congress.gov/#/bill) as an example,